TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "BR-DISK - [Click to show/hide]"

-    This is a custom format to help Sonarr recognize & ignore BR-DISK (ISO's and Blu-ray folder structure) in addition to the standard BR-DISK quality.
+    This is a custom format to help Sonarr recognize and ignore BR-DISK (ISO's and Blu-ray folder structure) in addition to the standard BR-DISK quality.

-    You will need to add the following to your new Custom Format when created in your Quality Profile (`Setting` => `Profiles`) and then set the score to `-10000`.
+    You will need to add the following as a new Custom Format, and when created adjust the scoring in your Quality Profile (`Setting` => `Profiles`) to `-10000`.

     !!! note

-        Depending on your renaming scheme it could happen that Sonarr will match renamed files after they are downloaded and imported as `BR-DISK`, This is a cosmetic annoyance until I come up with another way to solve this, being that this Custom Format is used to not download BR-DISK it does its purpose as intended.
+        Depending on your renaming scheme Sonarr could potentially match renamed files AFTER they are downloaded and imported as `BR-DISK`, This is only a cosmetic annoyance until we come up with another way to solve this, Because this Custom Format is used to exclude downloading of BR-DISK, it is still behaving as intended.

-        Several reasons why this is happening:
+        Potential reasons why this is could occurr:

         - Blame the often wrongly used naming of x265 encodes.
         - Sonarr v3/v4 uses dynamic custom formats.